zef/jquery-hitman/README.markdown

 Basic usage
 -----------

 Hitman uses HTML data attributes to define behavior.
 Simply initialize Hitman and add a data attribute to an element.
-This will cause the containing element with the selector '.my-container' to be removed when the link is clicked.
+This will cause the containing element with the selector `.my-container` to be removed when the link is clicked.

 ```javascript
 $(document).ready(function() {